-Acclaimed for his "glowing sound," "facility," and "lyrical freedom," Eli Epstein is a sought-after horn player, educator, and conductor.
-Epstein was second horn of the Cleveland Orchestra (1987-2005) and horn professor at the Cleveland Institute of Music (1989-2005).
-Epstein has appeared several times as soloist with the Philadelphia Orchestra and the Cleveland Orchestra.
+Eli Epstein enjoys a multi-faceted career as performer, educator, conductor and author.
+Epstein was second horn of the Cleveland Orchestra (1987-2005), and horn professor at the Cleveland Institute of Music (1989-2005).
+He has appeared several times as soloist with the Philadelphia Orchestra and Cleveland Orchestra.

-Epstein left the Cleveland Orchestra in 2005, and moved to Boston to devote more time and energy toward educational and creative endeavors.
-He serves on the faculties of New England Conservatory; NEC at Walnut Hill; NEC Preparatory School, where he is Brass Chair and the Director of the NEC Youth Brass Ensemble; and Boston Conservatory at Berklee.
-Epstein has presented workshops, master classes, and recitals at conferences, conservatories and universities throughout the United States, Canada, and Europe.
-Epstein's students hold positions as chamber musicians and music teachers, and have won posts in more than 25 major orchestras in North America.
+Epstein left Cleveland in 2005, and moved to Boston to devote more time and energy toward educational and creative endeavors.
+He is currently on faculty of New England Conservatory and Professor of Horn at Boston Conservatory at Berklee.
+At NEC, Epstein is on the college faculty, NEC at Walnut Hill, and Brass Chair of the Preparatory School.
+Epstein's students hold positions as chamber musicians and teachers, and have won posts in more than 30 major orchestras in North America.

 An active performer, Epstein has appeared on chamber programs at Jordan Hall, Severance Hall, Tanglewood, Philadelphia's Academy of Music, Kennedy Center, Music Academy of the West, where he was on faculty (2005-2013), and the Aspen Music Festival, where he served as principal horn of the Aspen Chamber Symphony (2000-2012).
-Epstein has collaborated with the Borromeo and Brentano String Quartets, and has served as guest principal horn of the Rhode Island Philharmonic, Orpheus Chamber Orchestra and Saint Louis Symphony.
+Epstein has collaborated with the Borromeo and Brentano String Quartets, and has been guest principal horn for the Rhode Island Philharmonic, Orpheus Chamber Orchestra and the Saint Louis Symphony.
 Epstein performs with the Boston Symphony Orchestra from time to time and has played on the BSO Community Chamber Concerts series.